AlexJackzip/AlexJackzip/README.md

 ## Welcome to my Profile
 My name is Stefan but I like to be called Alex.
 My pronouns are They/Them.

-I hope to post some better scripts hear in the future, as I am always working on stuff to streamline process in my home lab.
+I hope to post some better scripts hear in the future, as I am always working on stuff to streamline processes in my home lab.
-Im hoping to add to the documentation of some open sorce project.
+I'm hoping to add to the documentation of some open source project.

 To contact me send a email to: stefan.alexxjackson@gmail.com